+'''

 Endpoint ⇔ IP Network ⇔ S8300E server

+'''

-The link failure discovery and recovery process is the same as above, except there are no C-LAN addresses in the alternate gatekeeper list.
+The link failure discovery and recovery process is the same as above.
 In this configuration, up to 10 survivable remote servers can back up the branch gateways that are controlled by the S8300E server.

 Auto fallback to main server for branch gateways